Logoheader Contact Us/Kontaktieren Sie Uns

 The Sound Cradle is a modern combination of a musical and a relaxing instrument.
 Either in lying or sitting position you can enjoy a remarkable sound experience with all your senses.
 The solid half-round cradle bowl is covered with strings on the sides, there are 2 times 18 strings.
 It sounds very similar to a Monochord but “stereo”.
 The Sound Cradle is constructed in a way that it can be used as a cradle, a tunnel, a sound chair or in standing position.
 Thus it is flexible as almost no other therapy instrument or sound object.

 In the cradle bowl you find yourself in a kind of resonating chamber and protection room – here you feel the sounds of the strings very intensely.
-You hear the sounds as if you were inside of a harp, and feel the sounds with your whole body.
+You hear the sounds as if you were inside a harp, and feel the sounds with your whole body.
 In direct contact with the instrument you will experience a harmonising sound massage.
-When also being cradled you achieve an intense relaxation almost immediately, that has a psychically balancing effect.
+While simultaneously being cradled you achieve an intense relaxation almost immediately, that has a psychically balancing effect.

 back to top